-Assessment components and elements which are awarded a numerical mark are rounded to 1dp.
+Assessment elements which are awarded a numerical mark are rounded to 1dp.
 This is the mark that will be used for calculation of the module mark.

-For an assessment element, or group of elements, that your programme has determined must be passed separately, confirm the minimum mark required [ref: Appendix 1 Assessment Regulations, items 1 & 2] and confirm that no compensation is permitted [ref: Appendix 1 Assessment Regulations, item 3] The minimum mark required to pass an assessment element is 40.0%
+For an assessment element, or group of elements, that your programme has determined must be passed separately, confirm the minimum mark required [ref: Appendix 1 Assessment Regulations, items 1 & 2] and confirm that no compensation is permitted [ref: Appendix 1 Assessment Regulations, item 3]

+The assessment element mark to 1dp is rounded to a whole number.
+The minimum mark required to pass an assessment element is 40%.